T03562 FIVE SUNSETS IN ONE HOUR 1978

-Ackling called this particular work a ‘Country Sketch’ because it was made in the landscape and he wished to invest it with a degree of immediacy and informality of a more traditional landscape sketch in situ.
+Ackling called T03562 a ‘Country Sketch’ because it was made in the landscape and he wished to invest it with the immediacy and informality of a more traditional landscape sketch in situ.

 On the same visit to the Isle of Wight in 1978 Ackling made one other work which he has compared to ‘Five Sunsets in One Hour’.
 It was also exhibited at the Lisson Gallery in September–October 1979 (‘The Sun Over My Right Shoulder, September'78’, 33, on typed sheet), and was made at Barndown, a site near Chillerton Down.